Gamut73/Inators/fortuna/ReadME.md

 `python3 fortuna.py <directory> -s`

 # Arguments

 - `<directory>`: The source directory where the media files are located.
-- `-s` or `--series`: Use this flag if you expect series organized in seasons folders.
+- `-s` or `--series`: Use this flag if you expect series organized in seasons folders when playing.
-- '-n' or '--number': The number of videos to play.
+- `-n` or `--number`: The number of videos to play.
 Default is 1.
+- `-i` or `--info`: Get movie info.
+The value is a movie file or a directory containing movie files.
+- `-f` or `--filters`: Filter for cached movies.
+The forma is `field:value,field:value`.
+You can use multiple filters by separating them with a comma.
+For example: `genre:comedy,keywords:japanese`.
+Use the `-lf` or `--list_fields` flag to see all fields you can filter by.
+- `-l` or `--list`: List all cached movies that have information.
+Can be filtered using the `-f` or `--filters` flag.
+- `-lf` or `--list_fields`: List all fields you can filter by.